ComputerElite/QSE/README.md

 - The C# version has a GUI.
 - The Java version overwrites old zip files the c# version doesn't.
 - The Java version outputs what it does in real time.
 The c# version only after it has finished.
 - Java Version requiers Java.
-The C# Verion should work on every Windows PC.
+The C# version should work on every Windows PC.

 Both should work the same and take about the same amount of time.